Synthetic uptime monitoringReduce the risk of downtime going unnoticed

 What is synthetic monitoring?

-Synthetic monitoring, also known as active monitoring, is a technique used by IT admins and webmasters to monitor websites, APIs, web and mobile applications, and intranet sites without using real user traffic.
-It could be a simple test to determine whether a port is up or a complex test that simulates typical user actions on a site.
+Synthetic monitoring, also known as active monitoring, is a technique used by IT admins and webmasters to monitor websites, APIs, web and mobile applications, and intranet sites without using real-user traffic.
+It could be a simple test to determine whether a port is up, or a complex test that simulates typical user actions on a site.
 Read the detailed introductory guide on synthetic monitoring to learn more about Site24x7's synthetic transaction monitoring tool.

 How does synthetic monitoring work?